Culture of the Southern United States: Anglo-Americans

 Most European Southerners today are of partial or majority English and Scots-Irish ancestry.
 In previous censuses, over a third of Southern responders identified as being of English or partly English ancestry with 19,618,370 self-identifying as "English" on the 1980 census, followed by 12,709,872 identifying as Irish, 11,054,127 as Afro-American, and 10,742,903 as German.
 It should also be noted that those who did identify themselves of German ancestry were almost exclusively found in the northern border areas of the region which are adjacent to the American Mid-West.
 Those from the Tidewater area of Virginia and the Tidewater region of North Carolina identified themselves almost exclusively as of English origins, while those from the Piedmont areas were a mixture of English, Scotch-Irish, Scottish and Irish origins.
 South Georgia has a large Irish presence, the ancestors of whom were largely at one time Roman Catholic; however, many were converted to various Protestant sects due to the lack of a missionary presence of the Catholic Church in the 18th and 19th centuries.
 The predominance of Irish surnames in South Georgia has been noted by American historians for some time.
 Meanwhile, a community of Scottish highlanders settled around what is now Fayetteville in North Carolina.
 Gaelic was spoken in this region into the nineteenth century.

 People of many nationalities established communities in the American South.
-Some examples are the German American population of the Edwards Plateau of Texas, whose ancestors arrived in the region in the 1840s.
+Some examples are the German American population of the Edwards Plateau of Texas and, whose ancestors arrived in the region in the 1840s.
 German cultural influence continues to be felt in cities like New Braunfels, Texas near Austin and San Antonio.
 Much of the population of East Texas, Louisiana, coastal Mississippi and Alabama, and Florida traces its primary ancestry to French and/or Spanish colonists of the 18th century.
 Also important is the French community of New Orleans dating back to the 1880s.

 African Americans

-Another primary population group in the South is made up of the African American descendants of enslaved Africans brought into the South.
-African Americans comprise the United States' largest ethnic group and simultaneously second largest racial minority, accounting for 14 percent of the total population according to the 2010 census.
-They accounted for nearly 45% of the Southern population during the Antebellum period through the early 20th century.
+Another primary population group in the South is the African American descendants of enslaved Africans.
+African Americans comprise the United States' second largest ethnic group and second-largest racial minority, accounting for 14 percent of the total population, according to the 2010 census.
+In the South, they accounted for nearly 45% of the population from the Antebellum period through the early 20th century.

-Despite Jim Crow era outflow to the North and Midwest (see Great Migration), the majority of the Black population has remained concentrated in the southern states from Virginia to Texas.
-Since the end of formal segregation, Black Americans have been returning to the South in large numbers (see New Great Migration).
+Despite Jim Crow-era outflow to the North and Midwest—the Great Migration—most of the country's Black population remains concentrated in the southern states from Virginia to Texas.
+Since the end of formal segregation, Black Americans have been returning to the South in large numbers—the New Great Migration.